UPDATE: The DC & Marvel Movie Slates from 2014 - 2019 are now COMPLETE!

 - For all of the studios, the plan is mostly set from now until 2018 but after that we've yet to see or hear what's happening from the studios with Marvel properties.

-- Following Fox’s current trend, there will be at least 1-2 X-Men/FF movies in both 2019 and 2020 so we can add 2-4 to their number.
-(Recall: There’s interest and/or scripts ready for Deadpool, Gambit, X-Force)
+- Following Fox's current trend, there will be at least 1-2 X-Men/FF movies in both 2019 and 2020 so we can add 2-4 to their number.
+(Recall: There's interest and/or scripts ready for Deadpool, Gambit, X-Force) (Update: Deadpool has been added!)
+(Update 3: Gambit has been added!)

 - Following Sony's current trend, there will be at least one Spider-Man movie in 2019 and 2020 so we can add 2-3 to their number.